marwan-at-work/protoc-gen-tts/README.md

 It differs in that it correctly handles json numbers as strings and it includes documentation from protobuf comments into the generated TS file.

-Current unsupported features (that I don't yet need) are imports, nested messages, and maps.
+Current unsupported features (that I don't yet need) are nested messages, and maps.

 Status: works for my purposes but feel free to open issues or contribute.